 CPTPP duty-free clearance of goods shipped from Mexico to Canada

-Goods approved with proper proof-of-origin supporting paperwork can be exported from Mexico for duty-free clearance in Canada.
+Goods approved with proper proof-of-origin supporting paperwork can export from Mexico for duty-free import to Canada.
 Shippers from Mexico to Canada can request preferential duty treatment under either the CPTPP or the CUSMA T-MEC.

 CUSMA vs. CPTPP rules of origin shipping between Mexico and Canada

-- Under the CPTPP, the specific percentage requirements vary depending on the type of product and may be based on the value of the product's materials, the cost of its production, or other factors.
-For example, for most automotive products, at least 45% of the product's content must originate from the CPTPP countries in order to qualify for preferential treatment.
+- Under the CPTPP, the specific percentage requirements vary depending on the type of product.
+It may be on the value of the product's materials, the cost of its production, or other factors.
+For example, take most automotive products.
+For this category, at least 45% of the product's content must originate from CPTPP countries in order to qualify as originating.

 It's important to note that the rules of origin under both the CPTPP and the USMCA are complex and may change over time.
 It is important to verify compliance with industry experts and relevant government agencies prior to shipping.

-Read more: Understanding a certificate of origin and why it is needed.
+Read more: Understanding a certificate of origin and the benefits

 Proof of Origin

 The key part of all trade agreements is ensuring the goods qualify under the rules of origin.
-Many incorrectly assume that if goods are sent from a qualifying country, they should qualify for duty free status.
-Country of origin is not determined solely by where the goods are sent from.
+Goods shipping to Canada from Mexico do not automatically qualify for duty free import.
+Country of origin not based solely from where the goods ship.

-The country of origin rules have been simplified under the CPTPP but can still get complex.
+The country of origin rules under the CPTPP can be complex.
 The guidelines for country of origin qualification include:

-- Goods are considered originating if they are produced in Canada or a CPTPP country entirely from originating materials.
+- Originating goods a product of Canada or a CPTPP country entirely from originating materials.

-- Goods are originating if they are produced in Canada or a CPTPP country from non-originating materials that undergo production in Canada or a CPTPP country, such that the resulting good satisfies the applicable product-specific rule of origin.
-The value of the non-originating goods that are part of the originating product can be considered dutiable.
+- Originating goods are a product of Canada or a CPTPP country from non-originating materials.
+Goods undergo production in Canada or a CPTPP country to satisfy the rules of origin.
+The value of the non-originating goods that are part of the originating product can be dutiable.

 Useful information: Understanding the difference between goods shipped from Mexico and Mexican origin goods.